adfinis/adfinis.github.io/index.md

 This repository serves as an overview to all our available documentations.

-## Licence
+## License

-The licence of the respective repos applies to their docs as well.
+The source code of this page is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the license.